WillACosta/flutter_currency_micro_app/README.md

 The app has supports for dark and light mode, you can find all components and tokens in the `:core_ui` package.

+# Technical Resources

+- Clean Architecture and SOLID concepts
+- Modularization Approach with mono-repo
+- Mono-repo management with Melos CLI
+- Dependency Injection in multiple modules with `GetIt` and `Injectable`
+- Design System and tokens for UI
+- Lottie Animations
+- State management with Change Notifier

 # Getting Started